saibotsivad/smartstrap/content/smartstrap.tobiaslabs.com/index.md

 easy and enjoyable to write in.

-The template used is Smarty, mostly because it's a well written PHP templating engine with some good basic functionality buit in.
+The template used is Smarty, mostly because it's a well written PHP templating engine with some good basic functionality built in.

 The included template is the Twitter Bootstrap, because it's well written and conforms to specs pretty well.